 Beth D. Lee

 Director, Corporate and Private Sector Development

 Beth Lee is responsible for employer engagement in the private sector with a focus on corporate legal internships and post-graduate opportunities, including emerging legal careers.
-She also handles career-related programming for students, collaborates with the law school’s Rowling Center for Business Law and Leadership and participates in employer development for small, mid-size and boutique law firms.
+She also handles career-related programming for students, collaborates with the law school’s Rowling Center for Business Law and Leadership, and participates in employer development for small, mid-size, and boutique law firms.

 Beth provides career development training and strategy to full-time JD students and transfer and visiting students.
-Prior to her role as Director, she served as the primary contact to federal, state and local government agencies and managed recruitment efforts for students and alumni interested in public sector opportunities.
+Prior to her role as Director, she served as the primary contact to federal, state, and local government agencies and managed recruitment efforts for students and alumni interested in public sector opportunities.

 Beth joined the Office of Career Services in August 2002.
-Before joining SMU, she worked for the international law firm of Baker Botts as Manager of Client Relations and previously as a management consultant for Fortune 500 companies IBM, Electronic Data Systems, Lotus Development Corporation and KPMG.
+Before joining SMU, she worked for the international law firm of Baker Botts as Manager of Client Relations and previously as a management consultant for Fortune 500 companies IBM, Electronic Data Systems, Lotus Development Corporation, and KPMG.
 She earned her Bachelor of Business Administration from SMU.

 Mary Beth Nielsen

-Associate Director, Recruiting and Events
+Director, Judicial Opportunities, Recruiting and Events

 Mary Beth joined the Office of Career Services in January 2014, after having served as the Career Advisor Liaison to the College of Communication in Career Services at Texas Christian University.
 From 2009-2011, she worked as the graduate assistant for internships in the Ole Miss Career Center.
 She earned her Master of Arts in Higher Education Administration from The University of Mississippi in 2011 and graduated magna cum laude from The University of Mississippi with a Bachelor of Arts in Journalism in 2009.